SANDAG/QA/2022/Estimates_Automation/docs/generate_tables.md

 )
 ```

-Create diff files from the old vintage to the new vintage.................
+Create diff files from the old vintage to the new vintage.

 This function will create and save diff files for each unique combination of geo_list and  est_table_list.
 The saved diff files will be in the xlsx format with three sheets.
 The first sheet contains the old vintage data, the second sheet contains the new vintage data, and the third sheet contains (new vintage data - old vintage data), also know as the change from old vintage to new vintage.